CQCL/tierkreis/docs/source/core_concepts.md

 ### Types

 In Tierkreis, it is possible to associate types with edges (data) at construction.
-Type information can be used by the `GraphBuild` to infer additional information about the graph to prevent runtime errors.
+Type information can be used by the `GraphBuilder` to infer additional information about the graph to prevent runtime errors.

 ## Execution model

-The second part of Tierkreis is the execution model, which is baked into the runtime environment.
+The second part of Tierkreis is the execution model.
 It is responsible for the orchestration and the proper execution of the tasks specified in a workflow.
 The goal is to distribute tasks over the available resources, based on the capabilities of each resource.